VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

      Whether to skip verification of TLS certificates provided by -storageNode nodes if -cluster.tls flag is set.
 Note that disabled TLS certificate verification breaks security.
 This flag is available only in VictoriaMetrics enterprise.
 See https://docs.victoriametrics.com/enterprise.html
   -cluster.tlsKeyFile string
      Path to client-side TLS key file to use when connecting to -storageNode if -cluster.tls flag is set.
 See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection .
 This flag is available only in VictoriaMetrics enterprise.
 See https://docs.victoriametrics.com/enterprise.html
+  -clusternative.vminsertConnsShutdownDuration duration
+     The time needed for gradual closing of upstream vminsert connections during graceful shutdown.
+Bigger duration reduces spikes in CPU, RAM and disk IO load on the remaining lower-level clusters during rolling restart.
+Smaller duration reduces the time needed to close all the upstream vminsert connections, thus reducing the time for graceful shutdown.
+See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#improving-re-routing-performance-during-restart (default 25s)
   -clusternativeListenAddr string
      TCP address to listen for data from other vminsert nodes in multi-level cluster setup.
 See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#multi-level-cluster-setup .
 Usually :8400 should be set to match default vmstorage port for vminsert.
 Disabled work if empty
   -csvTrimTimestamp duration